Happyr/LinkedIn-API-client/Readme.md

 with LinkedIn to receive an API key.
 Once you've registered your LinkedIn app, you will be provided with an *API Key* and *Secret Key*.

+### LinkedIn login

-This example below is a nicer way of connecting to LinkedIn compared to [their code samples][linkedin-code-samples].
+This example below is showing how to login with LinkedIn.

 ```php
 <?php